 Price and availability

 Now, let’s talk about how this holds up against 2017’s Samsung Chromebook Pro and the Asus Chromebook Flip, both of which were designed in close conjunction with Google to jumpstart the company’s Android app push on Chrome OS.
-Both of these 2-in-1s are significantly more affordable, with Samsung and Asus currently selling for $599 (about £468, AU$869) and $469 (£366, about AU$680), respectively.
+Both of these 2-in-1s are considerably more affordable, with Samsung and Asus currently selling for $599 (about £468, AU$869) and $469 (£366, about AU$680), respectively.

 At the end of the day, these two Chromebooks are a better bargain for what the Chrome OS platform currently offers.
 However, the Google Pixelbook is a future-facing device.
 The Pixelbook is to the Chromebook what Microsoft’s Surface was to the Windows 10 2-in-1 laptops that succeeded.

-The Google Pixelbook is the incredible result of years of work on Google’s part in refining a unified design across its hardware offerings.
+The Google Pixelbook is the result of years of incredible work on Google’s part in refining a unified design across its hardware offerings.
 But, the Pixelbook could also be seen as a sort of coming of age for Google’s design philosophy.

-It’s easy to say that this is the most stunning and exceptionally designed computing device from Google yet.
+It’s easy to say that this is the most stunning and remarkably designed computing device from Google yet.
 From the brushed aluminum frame with flush edges to the rubberized palm rest and underside, every design element has achieved style and substance in equal measure.

 The Pixelbook earns the ‘pixel’ when it comes to the 3:2 display.
 At 235 ppi with accurate color reproduction, the Pixelbook display rivals some of the best around, Chromebook or otherwise.
 It’s in the same class as the 227 ppi 13-inch MacBook Pro and the 267 ppi Surface Pro 6.